o9000/tint2/doc/tint2.md

 ### Introduction

+These are instructions for configuring tint2 directly by editing its config file.
+You may also use instead the graphical interface `tint2conf`.

 The first time you run tint2, it will create the config file in `$HOME/.config/tint2/tint2rc` (This applies if you have done a clean install.
 Running tint2 in the source directory without doing 'make install' will not create the config file.)

 You can also specify another file on the command line with the -c option, e.g.: `tint2 -c $HOME/tint2.conf`.
 This can be used to run multiple instances of tint2 that use different settings.